MUSIC

 The arts high school music program is designed for dedicated music students with a broad range of musical interests.

+Across the musical spectrum, students focus on developing fluency in musical language, performance, and compositional artistry and technique.
 We are looking for students who are passionate about the study of music, open to many musical styles and cultures, and eager to cultivate their unique musical voice.